yaronf/draft-sheffer-wimse-s2s-reduced/draft-sheffer-wimse-s2s-reduced.md

 * SHOULD be re-generated for each new Workload Identity Token or Certificate.

 ## Middle Boxes {#middleboxes}

+<cref> TODO: this section needs to be reworked or eliminated if WPT is removed as a primary option. </cref>

 In some deployments the Workload Identity Token and proof of possession may pass through multiple systems.
 The communication between the systems is over TLS, but the token and PoP are available in the clear at each intermediary.
 While the intermediary cannot modify the token or the information within the PoP they can attempt to capture and replay the token or modify the data not protected by the PoP.